Riddick (film): Plot

 Five years after Kyra's death, Riddick has become uneasy in his role as Lord Marshal of the Necromonger fleet.
 His refusal to swear into the Necromonger faith has caused dissent among his subjects.
-After the latest attempt on his life, Riddick strikes a deal with Commander Vaako: the location of Furya and a ship to take him there, in exchange for Vaako succeeding him as the next Lord Marshal, so that he can achieve transcendence.
+After the latest attempt on his life, Riddick strikes a deal with Commander Vaako: the location of Furya and a ship to take him there, in exchange for Vaako succeeding him as the next Lord Marshal so that he can achieve transcendence.
 Led by Vaako's aide, Krone, Riddick and a group of Necromongers arrive on a desolate planet.
-Realizing that it is not Furya, Riddick kills most of his escort when they attempt to assassinate him; Krone causes a landslide and buries Riddick alive.
+Realizing that it is not Furya, Riddick kills most of his escorts when they attempt to assassinate him; Krone causes a landslide and buries Riddick alive.

-Riddick emerges from the rubble with a broken leg, which he sets and splints while fending off native predators: vulture-like flying animals, packs of jackal-like beasts and giant venomous scorpion-like water-dwelling Mud Demons.
+Riddick emerges from the rubble with a broken leg, which he sets and splints while fending off native predators: vulture-like flying animals, packs of jackal-like beasts, and giant venomous scorpion-like water-dwelling Mud Demons.
 Needing time to heal, Riddick hides himself within some abandoned ruins.
 After he's fully healed, Riddick notices a vast savanna beyond some rocky cliffs, but the only passage through is impeded by several muddy pools infested with Mud Demons.
 He begins injecting himself with Mud Demon venom to build an immunity and constructs improvised melee weapons, as well as raising and training an orphaned jackal-beast pup.
-He kills the Mud Demons and reaches the savanna.
-After finding a dormant mercenary station, Riddick notices a series of approaching storms, and concludes they will unleash an unidentified threat.
+He kills the Mud Demons blocking his entrance and reaches the savanna.
+After finding a mercenary station, Riddick notices a series of approaching storms and concludes they will unleash a dangerous threat.
 Riddick activates an emergency beacon at the station, which broadcasts his identity to mercenary groups within the area.

-Two ships arrive in answer to the beacon, the first led by violent and unstable Santana, with second-in-command Diaz, preacher Luna and hunters Falco, Rubio, Vargas and Nuñez.
-The second, a team of professional mercenaries: leader Colonel R. "Boss" Johns, second-in-command and marksman Dahl, tracker Lockspur and gunner Moss.
+Two ships arrive in answer to the beacon; the first led by violent and unstable Santana, with second-in-command Diaz, preacher Luna, and hunters Falco, Rubio, Vargas, and Nuñez; the second led by Colonel R. "Boss" Johns, second-in-command and marksman Dahl, tracker Lockspur and gunner Moss.
 Riddick leaves them a message promising they will all die unless they leave one of their ships and depart the planet on the other.
-Rubio, Nuñez and Falco are killed by Riddick during the first night, forcing a reluctant Santana to cooperate with Johns's team.
+Rubio, Nuñez, and Falco are killed by Riddick during the first night, forcing a reluctant Santana to cooperate with Johns's team.
 Riddick later steals power nodes from each of the teams' ships and approaches Johns and Santana to strike a deal for their return.
 However, the conversation turns into an ambush as Dahl shoots Riddick with several rounds of horse tranquilizer, and Riddick's jackal-beast is shot and killed by Santana.